strad_bar

 Frank has long been fascinated with finding the “ultimate” acoustic guitar.
 His quest started with a scientific exploration of the Stradivarius phenomenon and has led him through some of the finest acoustic instruments in the world.
 As he experimented with these instruments, he observed some intriguing physical differences and similarities within their sound-producing properties.

-That’s what the AO1 process does.
+That’s what the patented AO1 process does.

 What is it?